-Denise Graham, a counselor in Cleveland Clinic’s Alcohol and Drug Recovery Center (ADRC), points out that stress and anxiety levels for many people are higher than usual due to the ongoing COVID-19 (coronavirus) outbreak and all that come with it.
+Denise Graham, a counselor in Cleveland Clinic’s Alcohol and Drug Recovery Center (ADRC), points out that stress and anxiety levels for many people are higher than usual due to so much social and economic unrest in the world.

 Drinking a glass of rosé or having a stiff glass of scotch can, indeed, provide you with a bit of relaxation up front, releasing endorphins and boosting serotonin levels, Graham says.
 But that’s only a short-term fix that leads to long-term problems.

 “If you rely on alcohol for happiness and pleasure, even numbing the stress, then that can actually cause significant problems down the road,” Graham notes.
 “You’re not learning how to cope with things as they are right now.
 You’re not learning to cope in healthy ways.”

 Instead, if someone increases their dependence on alcohol to deal with stress, that leads to the exacerbation of depression and anxiety.
 Graham also says that increased alcohol intake can lead to “ruminating on negative things, the sort of dread thoughts that can heighten your emotional state.”